Helix AU Core

 }

 The obtained ID is required for the following Binary Access Write Operation.
-The 'path' parameter specifies a FHIRPath expression to the Attachment element within the DocumentReference resource.
-The Content-Type header in the HTTP operation serves as the content type for the attachments.
-It's important to note that this field isn't validated against the placeholder resource and will be overwritten.
+The path parameter specifies a FHIR Path expression to the attachment element within the DocumentReference resource.
+The Content-Type header in the HTTP request determines the content type of the attachment.

 POST /DocumentReference/c6294fe3-177c-465e-a683-5c03b13bf920/$binary-access-write?path=DocumentReference.content.attachment